canonical/checkbox/checkbox-ng/docs/dev/intro.rst

 Getting Vagrant
 ---------------

-While developing PlainBox you will often need to run potentially dangerous commands on your system, such as asking it to suspend and wake up automatically.
+While developing Plainbox you will often need to run potentially dangerous commands on your system, such as asking it to suspend and wake up automatically.
 We also need to support a range of Ubuntu releases, going all the way back to Ubuntu 12.04.
 This may cause compatibility issues that are unnoticed all until they hit our CI system.
-To minimize this PlainBox uses :term:`Vagrant` to create lightweight execution environments that transparently share your source tree and allow you to quickly create and share testing environment that can be deployed by any developer in minutes.
+To minimize this Plainbox uses :term:`Vagrant` to create lightweight execution environments that transparently share your source tree and allow you to quickly create and share testing environment that can be deployed by any developer in minutes.
 Vagrant uses